Hexensuelze/duke3d_hrp/hrp_readme.txt

 1) ABOUT
 ========

 Remember "Duke Nukem 3D", the great first-person shooter 3D Realms released back in 1996?
 Its cool protagonist, ingame atmosphere, original weaponry and many other features make it worth playing even today.

-For all Duke fans who want to play the game again in a modern Windows environment with 3D accelerated graphics, the Duke3D community has created the High Resolution Pack (HRP).
-Utilizing the amazing skills of various texturing and modelling artists, the project´s goal is to replace all textures and sprites with high-res versions, optimizing it for latest OpenGL ports.
+For all Duke fans who want to play the game again in a modern Windows / Linux environment with 3D accelerated graphics, the Duke3D community has created the High Resolution Pack (HRP).
+Utilizing the amazing skills of various texturing and modelling artists, the project's goal is to replace all textures and sprites with high-res versions, optimizing it for latest OpenGL ports.

 All you need is the "duke3d.grp" file from your original Duke3D v1.3d or Atomic (v1.5) CD-ROM.
 You can also play with the shareware version available over at http://www.3drealms.com/downloads.html .

 Here's what the Duke3D HRP has to offer:
    - EDuke32 port for Duke Nukem 3D (by TerminX and Plagman, based on JFDuke3D by Jonathon "JonoF" Fowler).
-Supports older Polymost renderer as well as the more advanced Polymer renderer (with advanced effects like normal/specular mapping, per-pixel dynamic lighting, real-time shadows etc).
-     For more info about these ports, check out JonoF's JFDuke3D and the EDuke32 site.
+Supports older Polymost renderer as well as the more advanced Polymer renderer (with advanced effects like normal/specular mapping, per-pixel dynamic lighting, real-time shadows,etc) For more info about these ports, check out JonoF's JFDuke3D and the EDuke32 site.
    - 32-bit high resolution textures with 4-8 times the detail of the original textures.
    - Models instead of the old sprites.

 While the HRP is still "work in progress" and missing quite a few textures and models, you can check the Duke Nukem 3D source code forums for additional content or even better contributing something of your own.

 The community's goal is to issue a new HRP version once in 1-2 year(s).